✦ My Life is a Lamp ✦ My Home is a Lighthouse

 11-2 Boldness Given by the Spirit

-2 Timothy 1:7For God didn't give us a spirit of fear, but of power, love, and self-control.
+2 Timothy 1:7 (NLT)[7] For God has not given us a spirit of fear and timidity, but of power, love, and self-discipline.

 1. The early disciples prayed specifically for boldness.
 Write out a personal prayer asking for boldness in your own context.